Revant-Annam/RISC-V_vsd_AR_week5/README.md

  * **What this does:**
       * `./build_openroad.sh`: This is the dedicated shell script inside the `tools/OpenROAD` folder responsible *only* for compiling the OpenROAD C++ source code.
-      * `--local`: This flag tells the script to install the final `openroad` executable into the local `tools/install/` directory within your `OpenROAD-flow-scripts` folder, rather than trying to install it system-wide (which would require `sudo`).
+      * `--local`: This flag tells the script to install the final `openroad` executable into the local `tools/install/` directory within the `OpenROAD-flow-scripts` folder, rather than trying to install it system-wide (which would require `sudo`).
 This is exactly what the flow needs.

 ### 4\.
 Verify the installation